sushant097/Music-Generation-Char-RNN/README.md

 Multi-layer recurrent neural networks for training and sampling from texts, inspired by [karpathy/char-rnn](https://github.com/karpathy/char-rnn).

+Further go deep visit at [FollkRNN](https://folkrnn.org/) and try compose, to understand what is this project About.
 ### Requirements

 This code is written in Python 3, and it requires the [Keras](https://keras.io) deep learning library.